Skip to main content

 Child Care Facility, Preschool, Early Childhood, Pre-Kindergarten Programs

-Three doses of Diphtheria, Tetanus, Pertussis (DTP or DTaP) by 1 year of age, and one additional dose by the 2nd birthday.
+Three doses of diphtheria, tetanus, pertussis (DTP or DTaP) by 1 year of age, and one additional dose by the second birthday.

 Minimum intervals:

-• Between the first 3 doses, there must be at least 4 weeks.
+• Between the first three doses, there must be at least four weeks.

-• Between the 3rd and 4th dose, there must be at least 6 calendar months.
+• Between the third and fourth dose, there must be at least six months.

 Kindergarten through 12th Grade

-First Entry into School (Kindergarten or 1st Grade)
+First Entry into School (Kindergarten or First Grade)

-Four or more doses of Diphtheria, Tetanus, Pertussis (DTP or DTaP) vaccine with the last dose being a booster and having been received on or after the 4th birthday.
+Four or more doses of diphtheria, tetanus, pertussis (DTP or DTaP) vaccine with the last dose being a booster and having been received on or after the fourth birthday.

-Children ages 7 years and older should receive Td2 instead of DTP or DTaP per the ACIP catch-up schedule.
+Children ages 7 years and older should receive Td (Td-containing vaccines include tetanus and diphtheria vaccine (Td) or tetanus, diphtheria, and acellular pertussis vaccine (Tdap)) instead of DTP or DTaP per the ACIP catch-up schedule.

 Minimum ages and intervals:

-• Between the 3 or more primary series doses, there must be at least 4 weeks.
+• Between the three or more primary series doses, there must be at least four weeks.

-• Between the primary series and the booster dose, there must be at least 6 calendar months.
+• Between the primary series and the booster dose, there must be at least six months.

 • Booster must be administered on or after the child’s 4th birthday.